richard67/mod_rfvideo/README.md

 But there is no documentation yet, and currently I won't be able to provide any support, so you would have to explore on your own how it works.

 This might change when I find the time.

+## Known Issues
+When the module is being served from module cache, the language strings used in JavaScript are not translated.
+To circumvent this, switch off caching in the module's advanced settings.